 To reduce pain and improve the condition, doctors inject a powerful anti-inflammatory medicine- Cortisone.
 It is injected directly into the shoulder to reduce inflammation and pain.

 This process is known as Hydrodilatation.
-In this treatment, doctors gently inject sterile fluid in the shoulder joint which improves the condition of capsule.
+In this treatment, doctors gently inject sterile fluid into the shoulder joint which improves the condition of the capsule.
 The process is conducted by a radiologist who ensures the right placement of the fluid.

-Physical therapy or rehabilitition cosists of specific exercises and streches.
-Intially, you therapist assist you in this, but as your condition improves, you start doing it on your own.
-Regular gentle massage is also a beneficial way to ease the tightness and restore mobility.
+Physical therapy or rehabilitation consists of specific exercises and stretches.
+Initially, your therapist assists you in this, but as your condition improves, you start doing it on your own.
+Regular gentle massage is also a beneficial way to ease tightness and restore mobility.
 This is one of the fastest and safest ways to get rid of a frozen shoulder.

-When other treatment options do not work, doctors put you on sleep through anesthesia and manipulate your shoulder movements.
+When other treatment options do not work, doctors put you on sleep through anaesthesia and manipulate your shoulder movements.
 They forcibly move shoulders to losen up capsule tissue.